 Once the checkpoint is added in flow file, it gets added in the registrations.spec as well.

-To verify the checkpoint, click the icon and execute the script from Test Script window.
+To verify the checkpoint, click the icon and execute the script from the Test Script window.

-Checkpoint in executed Test Run can be verified by four ways:
+Checkpoints in executed Test Run can be verified in four ways: